 Who were the respondents?

-In total, 129 people responded, including 12 who answered the German version of the survey.
+In total, 112 people responded, including 14 who answered the Mexican Spanish version of the survey.

-- application developers and solution providers – around 13% of respondents
+- application developers and solution providers – around 16% of respondents

 - transportation companies

-- defence and border guards
+- defence or border guards

 - energy companies.

 Professionals such as police, ambulance and paramedics, as well as other governmental and public safety organizations, are actively and increasingly interested in digital solutions.